turi-code/userguide/recommender/choosing-a-model.md

 *Implicit data* does not include any rating information.
 In this case, a dataset may have just two columns -- user ID and item ID.
 For this type of data, the recommendations are based on which items are similar to the items a user has interacted with.

-The third type of data that Graphlab Create can use to build a recommender system is *item content data*.
+The third type of data that GraphLab Create can use to build a recommender system is *item content data*.
 In this case, information associated with each individual item, instead of the user interaction patterns, is used to recommend items similar to a collection of items in a query set.
 For example, item content could be a text description of an item, a set of key words, an address, categories, or even a list of similar items taken from another model.

 ### Working with Explicit Data